Skip to content

 When X-Forwarded-For contains a chain (e.g. 1.2.3.4, 10.0.0.1), the first IP (original client) is used.

-This setting applies to both auth rate limits and the global rate limit middleware.
+This setting applies to both auth rate limits and any RateLimitMiddleware you wire up.

 Custom backends